dimitri/tapoueh.org/content/post/2026/09/plan-advice/index.src.md

 maps query ids to advice strings in shared memory, and applies them to any query whose id matches.

+The id could come from `EXPLAIN (VERBOSE)`, but more usefully it comes from `pg_stat_statements`, which is where you were already looking when you noticed the query had got slow — and not typed in from memory.
+Run the query as the application actually sends it, no `EXPLAIN` wrapper, and look it up:

 \include{sql/5-stash.sql}

 \include{results/5-stash.out}

-The query id comes from `EXPLAIN (VERBOSE)`, or — more usefully — from `pg_stat_statements`, which is where you were already looking when you noticed the query had got slow.
-From then on, the application changes
-nothing:
+`-5243066567089054587` is not a number this article picked; it is what `pg_stat_statements` reports for that exact query text, and it is the same number the plan advice above was generated for — `pg_stat_statements` and `pg_plan_advice` compute query ids the same way, so one can name what the other saw.
+From then on, the application changes nothing:

 \include{sql/6-stash-applies.sql}